MateiMartin/MateiMartin/README.md

 <br />
 <br />

-Hi, I'm Martin Matei, a Full Stack Developer 🚀 from Romania, currently, I am in my third year of High School. 👨🏽‍💻 Besides programming, I enjoy sports, music, and gaming.
+Hello, I'm Martin Matei, an enthusiastic Full Stack Developer 🚀 from Romania.
+Currently, I'm in my third year of High School, passionately dedicating myself to the captivating world of coding and programming, as I continue to learn and grow in this exciting field 👨🏽‍💻.

+Alongside my ongoing education, I find immense joy in exploring various activities.
+Sports, music, and gaming are all sources of delight for me, serving as avenues to unwind and recharge.
+It's especially gratifying to see how each of these interests intersects with my programming journey, allowing me to approach challenges with a fresh and creative perspective.🚀💻

   <img align="right" alt="GIF" src="https://www.cdipits.com/public/uploads/service-.gif" width="500" height="320" />

 **Information:**

 - 👨🏽‍💻 Learning React and C++.
-- 💬 If, for some odd reason, you would like to contact me, this is the place for you: martin.matei@gmail.com.
+- 📧 Feel free to reach out to me at martin.matei@gmail.com

 **Languages and Tools:**